oabb/bundeslaender-atlas-oa/README.md

   - hier wurde eine Änderung gemacht

-  # State dossiers

-Based on the data collection, state dossiers will provide a compact overview of the status quo of Open Access within a federal state at a specific point in time (2021/2022).
-In the form of written texts, the dossiers are put together in close consultation with contact persons in the respective ministries and gatherinformation on the historical development and the current situation within a state.
-In addition to that,the state dossiers contain framework conditions as well as networking measures and examples of goodpractice.

 # Open Access activities of the federal states

 • Science policy: positions and objectives–Strategies and programmes (incl. coalition agreements)